-A. Run PCIbex locally
+A. Run PCIbex Locally

 This guide walks you through the steps required to run a PCIbex experiment locally.
 You can either edit the local files directly or use the PCIbex Farm to download a standalone version of your experiment.

-Step1: Get Your PCIbex Experiment
+Step 1: Get Your PCIbex Experiment

-• Create an experiment on PCIbex Farm and download the standalone version.
+Create an experiment on PCIbex Farm and download the standalone version.

 Step 2: Place the static.py File